FriendsOfTYPO3/tea/README.md

 settings so this configuration can serve as a template:

 - Directory: use the `Tests/Unit` directory in your project
-- [x] Use alternative configuration file
+- (*) Use alternative configuration file
 - use `.Build/vendor/nimut/testing-framework/res/Configuration/UnitTests.xml`
   in your project folder
-- Add the following environment variables:
+- add the following environment variables:
   - typo3DatabaseUsername
   - typo3DatabasePassword
   - typo3DatabaseHost